 We‘re now into the second half of the Northern Lights season but that doesn‘t mean there aren‘t still plenty of opportunities to see the elusive beauty of the Aurora Borealis.
 If you, like many, are still a bit unsure of how these things actually work, don’t worry.
 We’ve got all the information you need to be totally prepared for this natural wonder.
 Now all we need is Mother Nature on our side.
+Here are a few tips and tricks for the perfect Northern Lights holiday.

 But let’s worry about her fickle moods later.
 First we’ll get you up to speed on the science.
 These pretty lights in the sky don’t just appear out of nowhere.
 They occur when electrically charged particles are released from the sun and solar winds push them towards earth.
 When the particles collide with the magnetosphere (this unfortunately has nothing to do with the X-Men, it’s the region of space surrounding an astronomical object in which charged particles are controlled by that object’s magnetic field.
 But we all knew that.) they run into oxygen and nitrogen and become visible to the human eye in multi coloured streams of light.
 The many different colours depend on types of gases and altitude.
 But enough about wind and gases!
 Here’s a handy infograph for those who want to know more.